chaimeleon-eu/application-catalogue/.github/ISSUE_TEMPLATE/01_add-new-application.md

 `jobman submit -i my-application -- <INPUT_DIR> <OUTPUT_DIR>`

 The application accepts 2 parameters:
- - The input path of a DICOM directory
+ - The input path of a dataset directory
- - The output directory where harmonized image will be saved.
+ - The output directory where the results will be saved.

 Example:
   ```